Lily Allen: Early life

-Allen was born on 2 May 1985 in Hammersmith, west London, to Keith Allen, a Welsh-born actor, and British film producer Alison Owen.
+Allen was born on 2 May 1985 in Hammersmith, west London, to Keith Allen, a Welsh-born actor, and English film producer Alison Owen.
 She has an elder sister, Sarah; a younger brother, actor Alfie (subject of her song "Alfie"); and a younger sister, Rebecca.
 Alison Owen was from a devoutly Catholic working-class Portsmouth family, and was 17 when she gave birth to Sarah.
 Allen is the goddaughter of director Daniel Kleinman and Wild Colonials vocalist Angela McCluskey and a third cousin of singer Sam Smith.

 At the age of three, Allen appeared in The Comic Strip Presents... episode "The Yob", which her father had co-written.
 When she was four, her father left the family.
 During her early childhood, Allen lived with her family on a council estate.
 They later settled in Islington.
 For that time, the family lived with comedian Harry Enfield whilst her mother dated him.
 The Clash singer and guitarist Joe Strummer was close to Allen.

 Allen attended 13 schools, including King Charles III's junior alma mater Hill House School and Bedales School, and was expelled from several of them for drinking and smoking.
 When Allen was eleven, former University of Victoria music student Rachel Santesso overheard her singing "Wonderwall" by Oasis in the school's playground; impressed, Santesso, who later became an award-winning soprano and composer, called Allen into her office the next day and started giving her lunchtime singing lessons.
 This led to Allen singing "Baby Mine" from Disney's Dumbo at a school concert.

 Allen told Loveline that the audience was "brought to tears at the sight of a troubled young girl doing something good".
 At that point Allen said she knew that music was something she needed to do either as a lifelong vocation or to get it out of her system.
 She played the piano to grade 5 standard and achieved grade 8 in singing.
 Allen also played violin, guitar and trumpet, and was a member of a chamber choir.
 Her first solo was "In the Bleak Midwinter".
 In 1998, Allen appeared in the music video to the Fat Les song "Vindaloo".
 She dropped out of school aged fifteen, not wanting to "spend a third of her life preparing to work for the next third of her life, to set herself up with a pension for the next third of her life."